aeturrell/coding-for-economists/code-preliminaries.md

 Almost all of the code you'll see can be run on all three of the major operating systems: Windows, MacOS, and Linux.

 If you haven't yet decided which operating system to use, this book recommends either Linux or MacOS because, in a very small number of cases, your code, third party packages and libraries, the command line, and coding related tools like Docker, either won't work at all on Windows or will be *much* more difficult to set up.
 (Don't panic if you have Windows already: we'll come to a workaround in a moment.)
 Although it is rare that you run into a case like this, it's just often enough for it to be a real pain.
 The most common way this manifests is that Windows uses a different set of text-based commands to Linux and Mac.
-Furthermore, if you ever need to scale up your work to the cloud, you'll find that it's more cost effective to use machines that have use an operating system closer to Linux (which MacOS is).
+Furthermore, if you ever need to scale up your work to the cloud, you'll find that it's more cost effective and far simpler to use machines that have use an operating system closer to Linux (which MacOS is).
 While Macs are famous for being expensive, most Linux distributions are free, so you should be able to find a code-friendly operating system to satisfy any budget constraint.
 Linux used to have a reputation as being fearsomely difficult for beginners.
 But modern Linux distributions, such as Ubuntu, are pretty user-friendly.

 If you are using Windows, then a good workaround for these issues is to use the [*Windows Subsystem for Linux*](https://pbpython.com/wsl-python.html).
 It's essentially a Linux operating system that installs alongside and integrates with your existing Windows operating system.
 This allows you to run code as if you were using Linux.
 You can get WSL [for free from Microsoft](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 (The fact that Microsoft has included this feature speaks to the need for it.)

 ### Choice of programming language

 This book uses Python, which is usually ranked as the first or second most popular programming language in the world and, just as importantly, it's also one of the easiest to learn.
 It's a general purpose language, which means it can perform a wide range of tasks.
 This combination of features is why people say Python has a low floor and a high ceiling.
 It's also very versatile; the joke goes that Python is the 2nd best language at everything, and there's some truth to that (although Python is 1st best at some tasks, like machine learning).
 But a language that covers such a lot of ground is also very useful; and Python is widely used across industry, academia, and the public sector, and is often taught in school computer science classes too.
 Python is the main 'dynamic' language used at [Google](https://google.github.io/styleguide/pyguide.html) and the [most demanded language](https://insights.dice.com/2020/12/01/7-programming-languages-popular-at-apple-that-could-land-you-a-job/) in jobs for Apple.
 It is used for everything from computer games to websites, data science to software applications: it's even being used to help [fly a helicopter on Mars](https://github.com/nasa/fprime).
 As an economist, you will know that this means Python benefits from strong positive network externalities.
 As such, learning Python has a lot of value and, once you have, learning more specialised languages like C++ or R is much easier; many of the basic programming concepts you'll see in this book are useful in almost any programming language.
+One other benefit of Python if you plan to do any work on the cloud is that it is extremely well supported compared to Stata, Matlab, or R.

 ![xkcd-python](https://imgs.xkcd.com/comics/python.png)